 Shortly after the demon warrior takes his leave, Zatanna exclaims that Batman has offered her a chance to join the Justice League.
-After saying that it would allow her “to make a difference”, he says that a spot was also offered to John.
+After saying that it would allow her “to make a difference”, she says that a spot was also offered to John.
 However, he declines.
 Just as she’s about to take her leave back to her dressing room, he exclaims that he has been “a bit rash” and would like to rekindle their personal relationship over a drink, to which she ultimately agrees.

 With the House of Mystery magically rebuilt and Black Orchid completely whole again, John and Zatanna head inside with their beer mugs and begin their rekindled friendship.

-Shortly afterwards, Deadman arrives as he sees Black Orchid standing by at the door.
+Shortly afterwards, Deadman arrives as he sees Black Orchid standing by the front door.
 Interested in pursuing a different kind of relationship, he heads inside.
 And so, the film ends with the House of Mystery taking its leave.

 Now, we move onto my character analysis as we kick things off with John Constantine.
 When we’re first introduced to him, we see someone who’s been dealing in the supernatural for a long time.
-As shown in the House of Mystery, he’s collected a lot of artifacts able to conjure up various spells and incantations with ease.
+As shown in the House of Mystery, he’s collected a lot of artifacts that helps him conjure up various spells and incantations with ease.
 Because of what he’s dealt with throughout his life and the various otherworldly things that he’s been through, those experiences must have left him jaded and somewhat untrustworthy towards others.
 His devil-may-care rebel nature and sly attitude has made him an annoyance towards several people, which includes unintentionally setting Ritchie down a devious path.
 Through his relationship with Zatanna, they share enough of a respect for each other for them to work together as she makes him become less rash.
 Working with other superheroes also helps him develop a sense of trust and leadership, especially when they delve into the same field as he does.
 Matt Ryan feels right at home here, since he’s not too far removed from a short-lived series that gave him some recognition.
 His whit, banter and tone register in the right way for his character to shine.

 Next up, we have our main heroine in Zatanna.
 Although she’s just as skilled in magic as John, she starts off as being more of an entertainer with her abilities.
 Because she’s showing off her amazing feats to the masses, she’s nowhere near as jaded as Constantine.
 The film establishes fairly early on that she used to date John, but it ultimately fell apart (due to a hilariously stupid reason).
 As the situation unfolds, she becomes more adept in magical combat.
 Just as she grounds John into becoming more of a likable person, he helps ground her in her progression, especially when she nearly loses control of herself when she’s finally able to strike back against Felix Faust.
 Throughout the film, they display nice signals that they still care and respect each other until in the end, they decide to start rebuilding their friendship, especially since she gets rewarded with a spot on the Justice League.
 Camilla Luddington has a good command over her role, delivering a mainly light-hearted and confident performance for all to hear.

 Moving on, we have our two-for-one special in Jason Blood and Etrigan The Demon.
 As shown in the film, they’re directly tied together with Destiny due to what happened in their backstory.
 Because of how things played out back in the time of Camelot, Jason is burdened with unintended immortality by Merlin, just as Etrigan is bound to him despite being promised his freedom following his initial triumph over Destiny.
 Originally a knight of Camelot, it was Jason’s task to rid the land of the vile wizard.
 He would never have guessed that would take pairing up with a demon warrior and living hundreds of years in order to finally finish that goal.
-Early on, he did mention to John that he’s been trying to keep Etrigan under goal for fear of it running amok.
+Early on, he did mention to John that he’s been trying to keep Etrigan under control for fear of it running amok.
 However, that never comes to pass.
 I’m not sure if there’s some form of symbiotic relationship that subtly formed between them over a long period of time or if he fears that Etrigan’s efforts to stop a felon would lead to dire consequences in some way, shape or form.
 By the end, they’re more than capable of working together whether merged as one or not.
 In combat, Etrigan shines really well during his action scenes.
 Whether he’s fighting demons or Destiny himself, he looks glorious.
 Either way, Ray Chase turns in a fairly good performance.
 As Jason Blood, he’s subdued and stern, yet confident.
 As Etrigan, his tones are deep and brooding, but never depressing.

 As we swing on, we now get to Deadman.
 Serving as a comic relief of sorts, he does do some wise-cracking.
 Thankfully, it never becomes over-exaggerated as he stays focused on the mission at hand.
 His backstory gets shown, which is nice since it helps those who aren’t as familiar with the character.
 It’s unknown how long he’s been in this state of undead, which is interesting since the ending does imply that he decides to be with Black Orchid, since he’s non-living and she’s non-human.
 Either way, they have a similarity to start from.
 In a way, one could look as his superpower and claim that his ability to possess others represents him adopting temporary personas before he decides to be with Black Orchid.
 It doesn’t really go that extreme, but it’s peculiar food for thought.
 Other than that, Nicholas Turturro is pleasant in the role.
 His performance comes off as a bit jokey, but he still cares enough to fight alongside his friend and that confidence shines through.